saforem2/chunkwm/README.md

 These deliver the basic functionality expected of a window manager.

-[**khd**](https://github.com/koekeishiya/khd) is an application for creating hotkeys and is meant to be used together with the window manager, to provide a complete experience.
-Other applications that serve the same purpose can of course be used instead.

 **IMPORTANT**:

 The first time **chunkwm-core** is ran, it will request access to the *accessibility API*.